Enlil: Worship

 Kings regarded Enlil as a model ruler and sought to emulate his example.
 Enlil was said to be supremely just and intolerant towards evil.
 Rulers from all over Sumer would travel to Enlil's temple in Nippur to be legitimized.
 They would return Enlil's favor by devoting lands and precious objects to his temple as offerings.
 Nippur was the only Sumerian city-state that never built a palace; this was intended to symbolize the city's importance as the center of the cult of Enlil by showing that Enlil himself was the city's king.
 Even during the Babylonian Period, when Marduk had superseded Enlil as the supreme god, Babylonian kings still traveled to the holy city of Nippur to seek recognition of their right to rule.

 Enlil first rose to prominence during the twenty-fourth century BC, when the importance of the god An began to wane.
 During this time period, Enlil and An are frequently invoked together in inscriptions.
 Enlil remained the supreme god in Mesopotamia throughout the Amorite Period, with Amorite monarchs proclaiming Enlil as the source of their legitimacy.
 Enlil's importance began to wane after the Babylonian king Hammurabi conquered Sumer.
 The Babylonians worshipped Enlil under the name "Elil" and the Hurrians syncretized him with their own god Kumarbi.
 In one Hurrian ritual, Enlil and Apantu are invoked as "the father and mother of Išḫara".
 Enlil is also invoked alongside Ninlil as a member of "the mighty and firmly established gods".

 During the Kassite Period (c.
-1592 BC – 1155 BC), Nippur briefly managed to regain influence in the region and Enlil rose to prominence once again.
+1592–1155 BC), Nippur briefly managed to regain influence in the region and Enlil rose to prominence once again.
 From around 1300 BC onwards, Enlil was syncretized with the Assyrian national god Aššur, who was the most important deity in the Assyrian pantheon.
 Then, in 1230 BC, the Elamites attacked Nippur and the city fell into decline, taking the cult of Enlil along with it.
 Approximately one hundred years later, Enlil's role as the head of the pantheon was given to Marduk, the national god of the Babylonians.